LIPS-scheme/lips/README.md

 ## Installation

 To install you can use npm (or yarn)<br/>
-**NOTE:** The version that is on NPM is heavily outdated, use beta version:
+**NOTE:** The version that is on NPM is heavily outdated, use the beta version:

 ```